AMC Conservation Priorities

 Conservation is in our roots.
 But it’s not enough to simply safeguard what exists.

-AMC’s approach to land and trail protection is built on the foundation of our scientific research and more than a century of renowned professional trail building and recreation management.
-We work to promote high-quality recreation experiences while ensuring that conservation values are upheld.
+AMC’s approach to land and trail protection is built on a foundation of our scientific research and more than a century of renowned professional trail building and recreation management.
+We work to promote and expand access to high-quality recreation experiences while ensuring that conservation values are upheld.
 Our Maine Woods locations offer some of the region’s best stargazing as the first and only International Dark Sky Park in New England.

 Guided by science, including research led by AMC, we advocate for the protection of landscapes, watersheds, and ecosystems that people depend on throughout our region.
 Through our Maine Woods Initiative, we manage over 114,000 acres of land for a combination of resource protection, fish habitat restoration, responsible forestry, outdoor recreation, dark sky conservation, and economic development through community partnerships.
 Our Forest Stewardship Council® certified forestry projects ensure we’re tackling climate change and conserving land while generating timber, economic opportunities for local communities, and expanded access to backcountry recreation.